vmk9/vamsikrishna49/README.md

-# Hi there, I'm Vamsi Kandari 👋
+# Hi there, I'm Vamsi Kanderi 👋

 I'm a **Data Engineer** with a Master's in Business Analytics specializing in **Applied Machine Learning**.
 I'm passionate about building robust data pipelines and turning complex data into actionable insights.
 Let's connect and transform data into impactful stories!